 Women are attracted to golf because the game fosters a sense of independence, creates a social, uplifting environment, encourages a sense of style and improves time management skills.
 Golfers are not dependent on others for their success, and getting outdoors on a beautiful course in three-hour increments creates a perfect atmosphere to enjoy conversation.

 My grandfather taught six daughters how to play golf.
 He wanted them to feel comfortable and excited on the course, in spite of a 1940s golf culture that did not welcome women.
 My PaPa made sure his girls transcended that barrier, and I have the same passion for female golfers in 2017.
 The women my PaPa taught enjoyed the benefits of golf and passed it on to their children.
 Now I am passing it on to you.

 Strength is secondary to technique.
-For example, any women can change the tire on a car with the correct tools.
-Golf is much the same—learn how to use the tools, practice the basics, and you will have fun.
-Golf-specific strength will develop as you get involved.
+Learn how to use the the correct tools, practice the basics, and you will have fun.
+Golf-specific strength develops as you get involved.

 IS A WOMAN’S GOLF SWING THE SAME AS A MAN’S?